 Strategic Water Information Management System (SWIMS)

-The DEWNR Water Resource Monitoring Unit manages a large number of water monitoring sites for both surface water and groundwater across South Australia.
+The DEW Water Resource Monitoring Unit manages a large number of water monitoring sites for both surface water and groundwater across South Australia.
 The collected water monitoring data serves multiple purposes, ranging from time-critical uses such as managing level, flow and quality of water in the River Murray and provision of flood warning data for emergency responses, through to establishing long term historical trends used for assessment of the sustainability and health of the State’s water resource assets.

 The Strategic Water Information Management System (SWIMS) project will bring about a generational change in the way water resource data is collected, managed, reported and presented to customers and stakeholders.

 To request more information or to provide your comments and feedback please email the